ekaneff/wk2-static/README.md

 If you would like to check that your files transferred correctly without pulling it up in the browser, you can ssh into your server and look for the changes in `/var/www/html/static`.

+You should now be able to navigate to `html.[your stage ip].xip.io` and be greeted by your `hello world` text.